Performance Analysis of Large Intelligent Surfaces (LISs): Asymptotic Data Rate and Channel Hardening Effects: Introduction

 The rest of this paper is organized as follows.
 Section II presents the LIS-based system model.
-Section III describes the asymptotic analysis of the uplink data rate and Section IV describes the channel hardening effect and performance bound based on the results in Section III.
+Section III describes the asymptotic analysis of the uplink data rate and Section IV describes the channel hardening effect and performance bound.
 Simulation results are provided in Section V to support and verify the analyses, and Section VI concludes the paper.